 Is it no surprise that there is (finally) a reckoning beginning over the treatment of young women in the public eye?
 It is awful to think that this awakening came at the cost of so many.
 From Britney Spears to Caroline Flack and Meghan Markle – it is the lives of real women that were and are still made fodder for gossip columns or entertainment purposes.
-Some like Caroline tragically never saw the other side of it, Britney is still effectively a prisoner in her own life and Meghan gave up her life and moved countries to begin again.
+Some like Caroline tragically never saw the other side of it, Britney effectively spent a decade as a prisoner in her own life and Meghan gave up her life and moved countries to begin again.

 Saying and sharing #BeKind is all well and good, but it means nothing if those who should be, are not held to account.
 This is only one of many reasons this particular clip of Jennifer Aniston on David Letterman is going viral.